SysKitTeam/docs-point/governance-and-automation/automated-workflows/policy-automation.md

 # Policy Automation

-The Policy Automation feature **lets you create rules for auto-applying policies based on specific metadata and built-in properties**.
+The Policy Automation feature **lets you create rules for auto-applying policies** based on:
+  * Name
+  * Privacy
+  * Sensitivity Label
+  * Sharing Settings
+  * URL
+  * Workspace Type

+Custom metadata is planned to be implemented into the feature soon as well.

-This makes managing your environment and keeping it secure easier and more efficient.
+Policy Automation makes managing your environment and keeping it secure easier and more efficient.
 With policy automation, **you can define rules in Syskit Point that will automatically apply policies** (for example, Access Review, Guest Users Expiration, Maximum Owners, etc.) to your newly created workspaces **without having to apply them manually**.
 It also means you'll need to create fewer provisioning templates to secure your environment.

 {% hint style="important" %}
 **Please Note!**